A Small Exercise You Can Do When You’re Feeling Stuck

 I gave her suggestion a lot of thought this week and realized that almost all of us are a bit askew in one or all of these areas most of the time.
 That is, we have to make an effort to keep them continually fed and well-balanced.

-Your challenge this week is to try the naturopath’s exercise.
+Give the naturopath’s exercise a try.
 Write down how you nourish yourself in these three areas.
 See if one area gets too much of your time and attention.
 Create a better balance by putting your energy into the areas that you’ve been ignoring or that have become stale.

 See what happens when you achieve a better balance.
 Perhaps, as the author suggests, new ideas will emerge.
 Maybe your head and heart will gain more clairity about a troubling situation, or you’ll find some new inspiration by changing your weekly spiritual practice.